Clinical UM Guideline |

 Discussion/General Information |

-The Centers for Medicare and Medicaid Services (CMS, 2005) Mobility Assistive Equipment National Coverage Decision (NCD), which considers the clinical indications for the appropriate types of mobility assistive devices were utilized in the development of this document.
+The Centers for Medicare and Medicaid Services (CMS, 2005) Mobility Assistive Equipment National Coverage Decision (NCD), which considers the clinical indications for the appropriate types of mobility assistive devices, were utilized in the development of this document.

 In 2009, Salminen and colleagues performed a systematic review of the literature to determine the effectiveness of mobility assistive devices.
-The review found that mobility devices improve users’ participation and mobility however it was not possible to draw any general conclusions about the effectiveness of mobility device interventions.
+The review found that mobility devices improve users’ participation and mobility.
+However, it was not possible to draw any general conclusions about the effectiveness of mobility device interventions.
 The authors emphasized that well-designed research is required to accurately assess the effectiveness of mobility assistive devices.

-Cherubini and colleague (2012) conducted an observational study of 150 wheelchair users (n=80 men, n=70 women) with an average age of 46.7 ± 17.3 years, to analyze the congruence of the prescribed wheelchair and the individual’s mobility needs.
-The individuals had varied disabilities, 24% spinal cord injury, multiple sclerosis 18%, cerebral infantile paralysis 18% and skull trauma 10%.
+Cherubini and colleagues (2012) conducted an observational study of 150 wheelchair users with an average age of 46.7 ± 17.3 years.
+They analyzed the congruence of the prescribed wheelchair and the individual’s mobility needs.
+Study participants had a wide variety of disabilities, including spinal cord injury 24%, multiple sclerosis 18%, cerebral infantile paralysis 18% and skull trauma 10%.
 The authors found that 68% of the prescribed wheelchairs were not suitable in reference to the wheelchair and accessories.
-After finding a correlation between the prescription sources and the suitability of the wheelchair for the individual, it was concluded that wheelchair prescriptions should be based on careful assessment of mobility needs and improved collaboration between physicians and technicians.
+After finding a correlation between the prescription sources and the suitability of the wheelchair for the individual, they concluded that wheelchair prescriptions should be based on careful assessment of mobility needs and improved collaboration between physicians and technicians.

 Definitions |